-In the last two months at Ably we’ve spoken with hundreds of candidates for our distributed systems engineer roles.
-We’ve been surprised by how varied each candidate’s knowledge has been and wonder if perhaps the challenge is that there appears to be no clear definition of what skills this role should possess.
-Given we’ve been working on our distributed platform now for over four years, we hope we’re qualified enough take a stab at this.
+In the last few months at Ably we’ve spoken with hundreds of candidates for our Lead Distributed Systems Engineer and Distributed Systems Engineering roles.
+We’ve been surprised by how varied each candidate’s knowledge has been.
+It got us wondering if the challenge in finding the right people is that there is no clear definition of what skills are required to excel in this role.

-Take for example the following simplistic design of a service based architecture with horizontal scalability:
+Here's an example of a simplistic design of a service based architecture with horizontal scalability:

 If you think a hash ring has something to do with a criminal cannabis organization, then that’s certainly amusing, but unfortunately means you’re missing knowledge of a common pattern used for distributed systems.

-If the above doesn’t look familiar, then I recommend you start diving into how popular distributed systems work which all rely on the ideas behind a consistent hash ring.
-See for example:
+If the above doesn’t look familiar, then I recommend you start by diving into how popular distributed systems work, all of which rely on the ideas behind a consistent hash ring.
+See:

 If you have never worked with Gossip or consensus algorithms, then I recommend you read up on: